FDA approves 1st nonopioid drug to ease withdrawal symptoms

 TRENTON, N.J.
-(AP) — Federal regulators have approved the first nonopioid treatment to ease withdrawal symptoms from quitting addictive opioids.
+(AP) — Federal regulators on Wednesday approved the first nonopioid treatment to ease withdrawal from quitting addictive opioids.

-The U.S. Food and Drug Administration expedited approval of Lucemyra (luc-eh-MEER’-eh) to help combat the U.S. opioid epidemic.
+The U.S. Food and Drug Administration expedited approval of Lucemyra to help combat the U.S. opioid epidemic.
+Two-thirds of drug overdose deaths in 2016 involved opioids, mostly fentanyl, heroin and prescription painkillers.

-The tablet was approved Wednesday to treat adults for up to two weeks for common withdrawal symptoms like vomiting, diarrhea, muscle pain and agitation.
-It is not an addiction treatment but can be part of a longer-term plan.
+The pill was approved to treat adults for up to two weeks for common withdrawal symptoms like vomiting, diarrhea, muscle pain and agitation.
+It is not an addiction medicine but can be part of a longer-term treatment plan, according to the FDA.

-People going through detox are usually given opioid medicine like methadone, which eases the cravings without an intense high.
-Fear of withdrawal discourages some people from quitting.
+People going through detox are usually given a safer opioid medicine like methadone, which eases the cravings without an intense high.

 Most Read Business Stories